PAA leaders behind posters criticizing PM Modi and vaccination campaign: Delhi police | ExBulletin

 No details of the printing house or the publisher were mentioned on these posters.
 From video footage, those pasting the posters around 4 a.m. have been identified, police said.

-The defendants revealed during questioning that Gautam, who is an AAP employee at Sultanpur Majra, had sent instructions over WhatsApp to a Rahul regarding the subject of printing and Rs 9,000 for printing and the affixing these posters or hoarding, they said.
+The defendants revealed during questioning that Gautam, who is an AAP employee in Sultanpur Majra, sent instructions over WhatsApp to a Rahul regarding the subject of the printing and 9,000 for printing and affixing these posters or hoarding, they said.

 Rahul (26), a resident of Mangolpuri, made a graphic image for printing and placed the order with Rajesh by email.
 Rahul runs a graphic design store, police said.